alikureishy/DRL-Continuous-Control/README.md

 ## Results

 As the graphs below illustrate, the agent learned the problem space pretty well, achieving the goal score in a little over 100 episodes.
+See [here](https://github.com/safdark/DRL-Continuous-Control/blob/master/docs/106_episode_run.log) for the training log.

 ### Average Agent Scores